 For urgent, unplanned issues you can also apply for a crisis grant or a community care grant though your local council - more details on this are available here.

-Additional Wellbeing Support and Shielding
+Additional Wellbeing Support

 The Scottish Government has set up a free hotline for vulnerable people living alone with no family or local support.
 The helpline will put them in touch with the local authority who can help with things like food or medication needs and you can reach it on 0800 111 4000

 The current situation around COVID-19, including concerns around social distancing, is an understandable cause of anxiety and distress for many people, please do not be afraid to ask for help if you need it.
 The Scottish Government has provided additional funding for mental health services in light of this - as a first port of call visit www.breathingspace.scot or phone your GP to discuss your concerns.